Afiru21/Development/README.md

 ### Optimisation I made for the home page

 #### Structure and accessibility
-Before the home page code had multiple <nav> and <section> tags without a consistent hierarchy.
+Before the home page code had multiple nav and section tags without a consistent hierarchy.
 This means it lacked the  proper use of aria attributes and labels.
 This is part of my optimization.
-In the code I tried to implement a clearer and more semantic HTML5 structure  with  "<header>, <main>, <section>, <footer>" tags.
+In the code I tried to implement a clearer and more semantic HTML5 structure  with  header, main, section, footer tags.
-Additionally I also have improved the  form accessibility with proper label, aria-*, and required fields.
+Additionally I also have improved the  form accessibility with proper label, aria-, and required fields.
 Furthermore I added the viewport meta tag for a better  responsiveness:

 ##### Navigation bar